-• SF.SEC-MEM-INT

-Storage Integrity
+SF.SEC-MEM-INT - Storage Integrity

 SF.SEC-MEM-INT protects the integrity of the User Data (including executable codes) stored in the flash array using CRC-32 error detecting code.
-All User data can be protected by CRC-32 error detecting code but the integrity verification is performed only if the access is done via an authenticated read (i.e. AUTH\READ command).
+All User data can be protected by CRC-32 error detecting code but the integrity verification is performed only if the access is done via an authenticated read (i.e. AUTH_READ command).

-If an inconsistency is detected between a User data entry and its error detection code, then SF.SEC-MEM-INT informs U.Host-Device about the error.
+If an inconsistency is detected between an User data and its error detecting code, then SF.SEC-MEM-INT informs U.Host-Device about the error.